SDSilicus/ccda-xslt-vulnerabilities/security-reporting.md

  * Well-defined vulnerability reporting page like [Twitter's](https://support.twitter.com/forms/security)

-These programs sometimes award fame, or cash -- but they key point is that they provide a single "right way" to report issues.
+These programs sometimes award fame, or cash -- but they key point is that they provide a **single "right way" to report** issues, and the best programs **publicize all finding as a matter of course**, so the community can grow and learn.

 Here's a [whole list of programs](https://bugcrowd.com/list-of-bug-bounty-programs/) that could be used as models.

+What follows is a summary of my experience attempting to engage with HL7 and EHR vendors in a responsible disclosure process.

 ## No official reporting channels